Stillat/social-media-image-kit/README.md

 * When running your site using commands like `php artisan serve` and your template makes use of images or other assets, be sure this is still running when you generate social media images

-## Configuring the Browershot Instance
+## Configuring the Browsershot Instance

 Not all systems are created equal, and sometimes you may need to modify the Browsershot settings.
 To modify the settings, you can use the `Stillat\SocialMediaImageKit\SocialMediaImageKit` helper class.